Assessment and credit options

 For courses with written assessment tasks, having met the minimum attendance requirement, you will be issued with one of the following:

 You may participate in the course and choose to submit work for formal assessment.
-If the assessment tasks have been completed successfully but are not to a university standard, you will be issued with a Certificate of Completion (without credit).
+If the assessment tasks have been completed successfully, you will be issued with a Certificate of Completion.

 - Statement of Attendance